juliomadridmcc/Julio-Madrid/index.md

 ## Full report

-For more information on the Laser D project, click [here](https://github.com/juliomadridmcc/Julio-Madrid/files/8818190/Final.on.Laser.D.Project.docx) to download the full report.
+For more information on the Laser D project, click [here](https://github.com/juliomadridmcc/Julio-Madrid/files/8818190/Final.on.Laser.D.Project.docx) to download the full guide.